HLR/Probabilistic_Logical_Reasoning/RuleBERT/readme.md

-Download the dataset from https://github.com/MhmdSaiid/RuleBert and train the programs after changing the directions.
+# Dataset
-Set the PD to True to include PCT.
+Run the bash file download_dataset.sh to download the dataset or visit https://github.com/MhmdSaiid/RuleBert Set the PD to True to include PCT.